star-bits/star-bits.github.io/index.md

 Singularity, light elements, stars, heavier elements, Earth, humans, Giants, and Intelligence.
 In that order.

-## about me:

-learning neural networks, physics, code writing and how to persevere.

 ## slides and codes for presentations i gave:

 - [nn.md](https://github.com/star-bits/sogangparrot/blob/main/nn.md): on neural networks